Vibrant12/Mini-Projects/README.md

 # Mini-Projects
-This is for learning purpose
+This is only for learning purpose